WGLab/LinkedSV/README.md

 ## <a name="License"></a> License Agreement

-LinkedSV is under MIT license.
+LinkedSV is under the [MIT license](https://wglab.mit-license.org/).